Why do most most of us business people shy away from using humor to communicate?

 How about one or more of these three reasons:

-- We don’t know how or don’t believe we’re capable of being funny.
+- We don’t know how, or don’t believe we’re capable.

-- We feel humor is inappropriate in business communication.
+- We view humor as being inappropriate in business.

 - Your audience will feel greater camaraderie and connection.

-- You will appear more confident and likable.
+- You will be perceived as being more confident and likable.

-And as I’ve been learning, humor is based on some fundamental principles that anyone can learn and apply, even those of us who are not gifted with natural entertainment abilities.
+As I’ve been learning, humor is based on some fundamental principles that anyone can learn and apply, even those of us who were never the class clown.

 The basic principle of humor